-Alameda Point Service: In partnership with AC Transit, Alameda Point property owners, and the Alameda TMA, identify funding and implement an operations plan for frequent bus service from Site A to Downtown Oakland.
+Alameda Point Service: In partnership with AC Transit, Alameda Point property owners, and the Alameda TMA, implement frequent bus service from Site A to Downtown Oakland.

-Crosstown Service: In partnership with AC Transit and the Alameda TMA, identify funding for a new "cross alameda" bus route that provides direct connections from east Alameda and Park Street to Alameda Point and serve the ferry terminals, shopping districts, and Alameda Unified School District facilities.
+Crosstown Service: In partnership with AC Transit and the Alameda TMA, identify funding for a new "cross alameda" bus route or "free shuttle" that provides direct connections from east Alameda and Park Street to Alameda Point and serve the ferry terminals, shopping districts, and Alameda Unified School District facilities.